-Manually entering data into a consolidated cell is not possible.
-This limitation prevents you from unintentionally entering values into a cell containing consolidated data, thereby corrupting the data.
+Consolidated cells don’t hold a single, physically stored value, but instead, are calculated in memory as a result of the underlying base element data.
+You can enter numeric values into consolidated cells only by using the specific syntax available.
+This prevents you from unintentionally entering values into a cell containing consolidated data, thereby corrupting the data.
 After all, consolidated data values are the sum of base element data values.

 There are three months as column titles and different products as row titles.

-Although this looks like an ordinary view, the following message appears when you try to enter a number into a cell (e.g. D7):
+Although this looks like a regular view, the following message appears when you try to enter a number into a cell (e.g. D7):

-The reason for this message is that these cells are not only defined by one element of the dimension “Months” and one of the dimension “Products”; they are also influenced by the head dimensions in the cell range D3:G3.
-Because of the element “Europe”, these are consolidated cells, and writing into a consolidated cell is not possible.
-These cells don’t hold a single, physically stored value, but instead are calculated in memory as result of the underlying base element data.
+The reason for this message is that these are consolidated cells, which means they are not only defined by one element of the dimension Months and one of the dimension Products; they are also influenced by the header dimensions in the cell range D3:G3.
+To write into a consolidated cell, you must use Splashing parameters and commands.

-Nevertheless, by splashing values into such cells, the values can be delivered to the underlying base cells without being stored there.
+Nevertheless, by splashing values into such cells, the values can be delivered to the underlying base cells without being manually entered there.

-- Backup your database regularly!
-Using these splashing techniques allows you to play with the data in very useful ways, i.e., “What would happen if you change the data by x%?”
+Important: Back up your database regularly.
+Using these splashing techniques allows you to play with the data in very useful ways.
+For example, you can check what would happen if you changed the data by x%?.
 But data splashing can result in data corruption, as when you no longer know the values of your original data and it cannot be retrieved again.
 There is a simple solution: create a backup of the database before you play with your data.